-Accounting records found in Mesopotamia (modern day Kuwait and Iraq) date back more than 7,000 years.
-Emperor Augustus (63 BC – 14 AD) had access to detailed financial information that was used to aid planning and decision making in building and running the Roman Empire
+Accounting records found in Mesopotamia (modern-day Kuwait and Iraq) date back more than 7,000 years.
+Emperor Augustus (63 BC – 14 AD) had access to detailed financial information that was used to aid planning and decision-making in building and running the Roman Empire

 Cheap and readily available paper changed everything; it introduced the invoice and the ledger.

 During 1950 – 1980, accounting underwent a revolution.
-We witnessed the early computerised accounting solutions used by large corporates which enabled far more complex and sophisticated financial analysis, but it was the advent of an affordable PC in the early 1980’s that delivered the beginning of universal adoption.
+We witnessed the early computerized accounting solutions used by large corporates which enabled far more complex and sophisticated financial analysis, but it was the advent of an affordable PC in the early 1980’s that delivered the beginning of universal adoption.
 Today, almost every business uses accounting software and almost every one of those can generate a PDF invoice and email it, rather than print the invoice on paper and post it.

 The only thing that has not changed significantly in over 600 years is the absolute reliance on a paper invoices to start every accounting process.
 Until now.

 Over the past 2 years, it has become universally acceptable to send invoices via email as a PDF.
 Adoption rates of this methodology have already grown to over 70% of all invoices, in part because it savings us all over £1 for each invoice sent and in part by the “Green” benefits of this approach.
 In the next 12 months, the adoption of PDF invoices is likely to grow to between 85% and 95%.